hw35/Coloring/README.md

 data that represents the values of the pixels in an image.
 A full description of the .bmp file format can be found at [bmp file format](https://en.wikipedia.org/wiki/BMP_file_format).

-In this project, your program will be performing color quantization as defined at [color_quantization](https://en.wikipedia.org/wiki/Color_quantization).
+In this project, the program will be performing color quantization as defined at [color_quantization](https://en.wikipedia.org/wiki/Color_quantization).
 In order to understand color quantization, let us first consider the following two bitmap images seen in the previous link: